Olongapo: Mayors

+Congressional representation

+Olongapo, belongs to the 1st District of Zambales.

-Public Safety
+Public safety

-Fire & Rescue Service
+Fire and rescue service

-The City Disaster Risk Reduction and Management Office (known as Olongapo City DRRMO are government agency which umbrella to the city government and the national government such as National Disaster Risk Reduction and Management Council (NDRRMC), Department of National Defense (DND) and Department of the Interior and Local Government (DILG).
-This Agency have its well trained Rescue Service, have its own Fire and Rescue equipment and Emergency Response Service for any kind of disasters. it has a capability that they adopt from the American servicemen from the Former US Naval Base. the DRRMO are separated from Olongapo City Fire Station (OCFS) under the Bureau of Fire Protection (DILG-BFP) with its same capability usual to other Fire Services.
+The City Disaster Risk Reduction and Management Office (known as Olongapo City DRRMO) is a government agency which includes city and national government groups such as National Disaster Risk Reduction and Management Council (NDRRMC), Department of National Defense (DND), and Department of the Interior and Local Government (DILG).
+This agency has a well trained rescue service, its own fire and rescue equipment, and emergency response service for any kind of disasters.
+It has a capability that they adopt from the American servicemen from the former US naval base.
+The DRRMO are separated from Olongapo City Fire Station (OCFS) under the Bureau of Fire Protection (DILG-BFP) with the same capability as other fire services.

-The city have its own Barangay Fire Services use as first responder in their respective communities. another Fire and Rescue Service was from the nearest Subic Bay Freeport Zone under its own Fire Department controlled by Subic Bay Metropolitan Authority with finest trained personnel and Rescue Equipment abandoned by the Americans similar to DRRMO.
-The Philippines Oldest Fire Truck made by Americans respond to the major notable disaster such as 1991 eruption of Mount Pinatubo, Fukushima disaster cleanup in 2011 and Typhoon Haiyan Search and Rescue operations in 2013.
+The city has its own Barangay Fire Services used as a first responder in their respective communities.
+Another fire and rescue service was from the nearest Subic Bay Freeport Zone under its own fire department controlled by Subic Bay Metropolitan Authority with trained personnel and rescue equipment abandoned by the Americans similar to DRRMO.
+The Philippines' oldest fire truck made by Americans responded to notable disasters such as the 1991 eruption of Mount Pinatubo, the Fukushima disaster cleanup in 2011 and Typhoon Haiyan search and rescue operations in 2013.

-Crime & Law Enforcement
+Crime and law enforcement

 The city has six different police stations under control by Olongapo City Police Office (OCPO) and was umbrella to Philippine National Police (PNP).
 The city police main garrison was on Camp Cabal (also known in locals as "164") at Barangay Barretto.
-Additional policy implementation agency is controlled by the Subic Bay Metropolitan Authority - Law Enforcement Department (SBMA-LED) which securing the coastal waters of Subic Bay and its nearby Freeport Zone under Republic Act 7227 (it is known as "SBMA Police").
+Additional policy implementation agency is controlled by the Subic Bay Metropolitan Authority - Law Enforcement Department (SBMA-LED) which secures the coastal waters of Subic Bay and its nearby Freeport Zone under Republic Act 7227 (known as "SBMA Police").

 Contrary to traffic enforcement, the city has separate law enforcement which is the Office of the Traffic Management and Public Safety (OTMPS).
 The office focuses on implementation of color coded transport scheme, security of government-owned establishment, organizing public market, and providing traffic enforcement safety which was mandated parallel and coordinated to Land Transportation Office.